sdss/robostrategy/docs/sphinx/intro.rst

 Things to do
 ============

- * Move all stuff to single directory
- * Document how to get list of results for each field.
- * Make plots for each field
- * Make HTML table of fields
- * Why are some targets clearly not taken??
- * Plot desired vs RA
+ * Fix instrument
  * WD 100 pc cadences allow: in RM area.
- * Add something to rsAllocation that is just 0 or 1, the field is observed.
- * Use targetid not pk for checking completeness
- * Fix instrument
- * Fix radec2xy for 0/360 and poles issues
  * Check RV cadence consistency
+ * airmass cost
  * How to make sure targets with field cadence are ensured
- * airmass cost
  * Fix hex grid pattern
  * Handle assignments in overlapping fields
  * Mixed BOSS and APOGEE cadence
- * Fix radec2xy fully
- * Testbed
- * Incorporate kaiju constraints
+ * Incorporate kaiju constraints and real radec2xy
  * Combine LCO/APO constraints into single optimization
  * Put on constraints of number of certain targets to achieve.
+ * Testbed

+Minor things:

+ * Why are some targets clearly not taken??
+ * Plot desired vs RA
+ * Add something to rsAllocation that is just 0 or 1, the field is observed.
+ * Use targetid not pk for checking completeness
+ * Move all stuff to single directory

 Need from teams: